 However, at the same time, fiscal policy can have an exogenous influence on economic activity.
 This will occur whenever the government actively alters its policy settings.
 This includes changes in government spending measures and alterations of tax policy, such as changing rates, introducing a new tax or removing an old one.

-In analyzing these effects, most MMT economists are essentially Keynesian or Kaleckian in the behavioral assumptions they make and the causation they envisage, although they uncover fresh insights concerning connections between the sectoral balances identity and the state of the economy.
+In analyzing these effects, MMT economists are essentially Keynesian or Kaleckian in the behavioral assumptions they make and the causation they envisage, although they uncover fresh insights concerning connections between the sectoral balances identity and the state of the economy.
 These connections have been made by various Post Keynesians, especially those associated with Wynne Godley, as well as MMT economists.

 For instance, it was primarily the understanding that persistent fiscal austerity in trade-deficit economies during the 1990s corresponded to domestic-private net dissaving and an unsustainable accumulation of private debt that enabled some to foresee the coming crisis.
 It is this understanding that also informs the depiction of the current crisis as a balance-sheet recession.
 A heavily indebted private sector needs to work down its debt before it can be the driver of a sustainable recovery.
-But in the absence of an orderly cancellation or write down of private debts, debt repayment will require substantial net saving by the private sector, which in trade-deficit economies is only possible alongside large budget deficits.
+But in the absence of an orderly cancellation or write down of private debts, debt repayment will require substantial net saving by the private sector, which in trade-deficit economies is only possible alongside large government deficits.

 Keynesian and Kaleckian causation suggests that fiscal stimulus can boost output and income when, as now, there is excess capacity and unemployment.
 MMT economists point out, in addition, that a failure to do so will impede the private sector’s attempts to net save.